nghttp2/nghttp2/doc/nghttpx.1.rst

     parameters       are:      "proto=<PROTO>",       "tls",
     "sni=<SNI_HOST>",         "fall=<N>",        "rise=<N>",
     "affinity=<METHOD>",    "dns",    "redirect-if-not-tls",
+    "upgrade-scheme",                        "mruby=<PATH>",
+    "read-timeout=<DURATION>",                           and
-    "upgrade-scheme",  and  "mruby=<PATH>".
-The  parameter
+    "write-timeout=<DURATION>".
+The parameter  consists of
-    consists of keyword, and  optionally followed by "=" and value.
+    keyword, and optionally followed  by "=" and value.
 For example,  the  parameter   "proto=h2"  consists  of  the keyword  "proto" and  value "h2".
 The parameter  "tls" consists  of  the  keyword "tls"  without  value.
 Each parameter is described as follows.

     The backend application protocol  can be specified using